8 Skills You Need to Succeed as a Surgical Tech

 5. Not Squeamish

-Obviously, inside the operating room you are going to see some very graphic scenes, unlike what you've ever witnessed before.
+Obviously, inside the operating room you are going to see some very graphic scenes, unlike anything you've likely ever witnessed before.
 Although fascinating and amazing to watch, it is important that you are able to handle such situations without becoming nauseated or even worse, faint.
 Your ability to stay in control and remain focused is crucial during surgery.

 6. Expect the Unexpected

-There aren't too many jobs where you can say that two days are never the same, but that is not the case for a surgery technician.
 Every day comes with its own challenges and new scenarios.
 This is why it is important to be able to think on your feet.
 Situations can change in the blink of an eye and you need to be ready to make the proper adjustments.
 There may be instances when there isn't time for anyone to tell you what to do.
 Therefore, you must be able to fully understand the situation at hand and perform the appropriate tasks without instruction.

 7. Willingness to Learn